-The word ‘Rescue’ (Verb) refers to the act of saving someone or something from a dangerous, harmful, or undesirable situation.
-In this guide, you’ll learn the full definition, etymology, examples, synonyms, and antonyms of the word ‘Rescue,’ and how to use it effectively in real-life situations.
+The word ‘Rescue’ (verb) means to save someone or something from danger, harm, or an undesirable situation.
+In this guide, you’ll learn the full definition, etymology, examples, synonyms, and antonyms of the word ‘Rescue,’ plus practical ways to use it accurately.

 Rescue Explained in Depth

-A complete and detailed guide to the words Rescue including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, detailed guide to the words Rescue including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Rescue

 Rescue means to save a person, animal, or even an object from harm, danger, or distress.
-This could involve pulling someone out of a burning building, helping an animal in a storm, or even saving a failing project or business from collapse.
-The term is often associated with bravery, quick thinking, and decisive action.
-It’s not just about physical situations “rescue” can also apply emotionally or metaphorically, such as rescuing someone from despair or rescuing a conversation from going off track.
+This could involve pulling someone out of a burning building, helping an animal after a storm, or preventing a failing project or business from collapse.
+The term is often linked to bravery, quick thinking, and decisive action, but it can also be used more emotionally or metaphorically—such as rescuing someone from despair or rescuing a conversation from going off track.
+In everyday writing, ‘rescue’ tends to suggest urgency and a clear shift from risk toward safety.

 Definition

 The word is versatile and can be used both as a verb and a noun.
-As a verb, it refers to the act itself “The lifeguard rescued the swimmer.”
-As a noun, it refers to the act or the person involved “The rescue was a success” or “He joined the mountain rescue team.”
-It’s a term often used in emergency services, animal welfare, and even in literature and movies to depict heroism or intervention.
+As a verb, it refers to the act itself: “The lifeguard rescued the swimmer.”
+As a noun, it refers to the act or the person/team involved: “The rescue was a success” or “He joined the mountain rescue team.”
+It’s a term commonly used in emergency services, animal welfare, and literature and movies to describe intervention that changes an outcome.

-Whether it’s a firefighter saving lives, a friend pulling someone out of emotional trouble, or a plan that prevents failure—rescue conveys a sense of hope, protection, and recovery from a negative situation.
+Whether it’s a firefighter saving lives, a friend helping someone through emotional trouble, or a plan that keeps a situation from getting worse, rescue conveys hope, protection, and recovery from a negative situation.

 Etymology

-The word “rescue” comes from the Old French word rescourre (modern French: rescous), which means “to save, deliver, or liberate.”
-This term is based on the Latin re- meaning “back” or “again” and excutere, which means “to shake off” or “to drive away.”
-So, the core idea of the word is to “shake off danger” or “deliver someone back to safety.”
+The word “rescue” comes from Old French rescourre (modern French: rescous), meaning “to save, deliver, or liberate.”
+It draws on Latin roots such as re- (“back” or “again”) and excutere (“to shake off” or “to drive away”).
+Overall, the core idea is to “drive danger away” and deliver someone back to safety—whether that danger is physical, emotional, or practical.

 The etymological journey of “rescue” reflects its powerful role in both literal and figurative language: to pull someone away from harm and bring them into safety.